ikle/srr/doc/proc-segment.md

 segment.
 This behavior of this method allows you to get information about all segments of the process memory without knowing in advance the addresses of the beginning of the segments.

+### Changing the Size of a Memory Segment

+The proc\_segment\_resize function changes the size of the process memory segment.
+The specified address must point into an existing segment or its end.
+Returns the address of the previous end of the segment.